-You will spend the night at an eco lodge in the salt flats.
+You will spend the night at a salt hotel located on the salt flats.

-Later you will return to Uyuni.
+Later you will return to Uyuni via Villamar, the Alota Valley, Culpina K and San Cristobal.
 Overnight Uyuni hotel.

 Transfer to the airport for your flight to La Paz.
 Connect with a flight to Rurrenabaque.
 You will be met at the airport and escorted to your hotel.
 Your afternoon and evening are at leisure in the small, remote outpost town.

 You will wake up early and depart in a dugout canoe along the Beni River navigating the spectacular Bala Gorge.
 After the exciting river journey and short hike, where you have the oppurtunity to see many animals, you will arrive at your jungle lodge, your home for the next three nights.

 You will have all afternoon to explore forest trails, including a stop at El Mirador, a super view of the lake and central mountain ranges of the park.
 After dinner, take an optional night walk or look for wildlife by canoe on the lake, such as black caimans, frogs and nocturnal birds.

 For the next three days you will participate in several activities that will engage you with your incredible surroundings.
 Take hikes, and boat rides that give you the oppurtunity to ovserve macaws, guans, antbirds, trogons and other birds, as well as troops of brown capuchin and squirrel monkeys, or with more luck cross a tapir or herds of white-lipped peccaries.
 Our local guides will share their rich knowledge of plants and their uses, natural history and animal behavior.